jelix/jelix-skeleton-app/README.md

 ## installation without Composer

 Retrieve [the Jelix archive](http://jelix.org/articles/en/download/stable).
-You'll find a create-jelix-app.php script in it which creates from scratch the skeleton app.
+You'll find a bin/create-jelix-app script in it which creates from scratch the skeleton app.
 See [the documentation](http://docs.jelix.org/en/manual-1.7/create-application).